foundriesio/docs/source/zephyr/getting-started.rst

 Now that you've installed the Zephyr MicroPlatform, it's time to build a demonstration application.

+Since one of the main features of the MicroPlatform is making it easy to build application binaries which are cryptographically checked by mcuboot, a secure bootloader, you'll first build a simple "Hello World" application provided by mcuboot.

 If you're using 96Boards Nitrogen, run this from the ``genesis`` directory you made earlier::

-  ./genesis build TODO-APP
+  ./genesis build mcuboot/samples/zephyr/hello-world

 If you're using another board, run this instead::

-  ./genesis build -b your_board TODO-APP
+  ./genesis build -b your_board mcuboot/samples/zephyr/hello-world

 Where ``your_board`` is Zephyr's name for your board.
 (Here's a `list of Zephyr boards